Track mileage automatically

 • Employer exposure for underpaid tax, not just the employee

-• Triggering an audit
+• Triggering a wider audit

-Audit fail: Example scenario
+Audit fail: example scenario

 Payroll delays and internal friction